qemqemqem/pprint_problems/README.md

 Here are some recommended ways to use this script:

 ```
+See this list of commands and more documentation:
+    pprint_problems --help

 1. Search for particular problems:
     pprint_problems problems.jsonl -r --search "keyword" -b